 I respect this friend who made the request enough that I would do anything for him.
-So wanting to fulfill his appeal of me, I tried to put thoughts about birthdays together.
+So wanting to fulfill his appeal to me, I tried to put thoughts about birthdays together.
 Then it hit me like a ton of bricks: the greatest celebration of any birthday in the Christian world is almost upon us, Christmas.
 So my fulfillment of Danny’s petition is the following:

 Some of our deepest understandings come from the simplest words or statements.
 Why did our Lord weep at this time?
 We might remember Mary and Martha had inquired of Jesus to attend to Lazarus, one of His friends, their brother who was sick.
-At the time Christ was not in Bethany where Lazarus was and elected to tarry a little longer before joining His friends to provide the assistance they inquired of Him.
+At the time, Christ was not in Bethany where Lazarus was and elected to tarry a little longer before joining His friends to provide the assistance they inquired of Him.

 When Jesus finally arrived, Lazarus had been laid in his grave, dead for four days.
 Martha heard of Jesus’ arrival and began conversing with Him as Mary sat in her house.
-Martha, perhaps a little frustrated, said, “If thou hadst been here, my brother had not died.”
+Perhaps a little frustrated, Martha said, “If thou hadst been here, my brother had not died.”
 Jesus and Martha continued their discussion, ending with Martha suggesting to Mary that Jesus wanted to visit with her.
 Mary got up and hurried over to see Jesus at the burial site of Lazarus.
 Mary, as with Martha, stated, “Lord, if thou hadst been here, my brother had not died,” as she fell at His feet.
 Jesus, seeing that the Jews and Mary were weeping, began to groan in spirit as He was troubled.
 Jesus inquired as to where they had laid Lazarus.
 As our Saviour approached the grave, He wept as well!

 John 11:35 “Jesus wept” is the shortest scripture found.
-Yet to me this is one of the most meaningful for the following reasons:
+Yet to me, this is one of the most meaningful for the following reasons:

 First, it is easy to see why any person of any stature would be moved to tears in this circumstance, just as each of us would.
-This was a dear friend of our Saviour’s and He felt not only for Lazarus but also for his sisters and those who were there.
+This was a dear friend of our Saviour’s, and He felt not only for Lazarus but also for his sisters and those who were there.

-Danny, thank you for asking this of me as it has brought me more meaning during this time of celebration.
+Danny, thank you for asking this of me, as it has brought me more meaning during this time of celebration.